Daphne Caruana Galizia: Investigation into the circumstances of the car bomb attack

 Forensic teams and police investigators arrived at the crime scene soon after the explosion.
-The head of the magisterial inquiry was initially to be Magistrate Consuelo Scerri Herrera, who had previously had the police prosecute Caruana Galizia for criminal libel in 2010–11.
+The head of the magisterial inquiry was initially to be Magistrate Scerri Herrera, who had previously had the police prosecute Caruana Galizia for criminal libel in 2010–11.
 Caruana Galizia's family successfully challenged Scerri Herrera's role in the investigation, citing a conflict of interest.
 Scerri Herrera recused herself from the investigation 17 hours later and was replaced by Magistrate Anthony Vella, who was removed from the inquiry when he was appointed judge.

-Joseph Muscat stated that the United States Federal Bureau of Investigation was asked to help the police in investigating the car bomb attack.
+Muscat stated that the United States Federal Bureau of Investigation was asked to help the police in investigating the car bomb attack.
 A police forensic investigation team from the Netherlands also arrived to assist.
 The investigators were also joined by three Europol officials.
 The non-Maltese teams provided technical support.
-On 4 December 2017, Joseph Muscat announced that ten individuals had been arrested in connection to the investigation, three of whom were later charged with executing the car bomb attack.
+On 4 December 2017, Muscat announced that ten individuals had been arrested in connection with the investigation, three of whom were later charged with executing the car bomb attack.
 The suspects were identified as George Degiorgio, his brother Alfred Degiorgio, and their friend Vince Muscat (no relation to Joseph Muscat, the former Prime Minister).

 Prominent Maltese businessman Yorgen Fenech was arrested on 20 November 2019 in connection with the Caruana Galizia bomb attack.
-Chief of Staff Keith Schembri resigned his government post on 26 November 2019, and was subsequently arrested by the police for questioning.
-It was later announced that Fenech would not be granted immunity to reveal what he knew about the case.
-Fenech, in his court statement, accused Schembri of being the mastermind behind the Caruana Galizia murder.
-He was indicted in 2021, but was granted bail on 24 January 2025, as Maltese law requires for it to be granted to suspects detained for more than 30 months.
+Chief of Staff Schembri resigned his government post on 26 November 2019, and was subsequently arrested by the police for questioning.
+Fenech requested a presidential pardon five times.
+All his requests were rejected, including a legal challenge he filed over the refused pardon.

-Numerous mass protests were held calling for Prime Minister Joseph Muscat's resignation, in part over his purported association with Caruana Galizia's murder.
+Numerous mass protests were held calling for Muscat's resignation, in part over his purported association with Caruana Galizia's murder.

 Muscat announced on 1 December 2019 that he would resign in relation to the political crisis, saying that he would remain in office until a new Labour Party leader was elected in January, and formally resign as prime minister a few days after 12 January 2020.